Aaruu1709/Interview_Tut/string2.md

 Can you explain what intern() does?
 -----------------------------------------------------------------------
-he intern() method returns the reference of the String from the String Pool.
+the intern() method returns the reference of the String from the String Pool.

 If an equivalent String already exists in the pool, intern() returns that existing pooled object.